Benjamin-Greenberg/ClassmateConnect/README.md

 #### Student Login

-The login page is where a user can enter their credential to access their profile.
+The login page is where a user can enter their credentials to access their profile.
 The profile consists of all relevant user data as well as a list of classmates paired with the number of similar classes to the user.

+The user can add courses and remove courses at will to fit their current schedule.
 #### Sign Up

 The sign up page allows new users to enter their information and find classmates.
 Once a user has signed up, they will